 Are you developing any Test plan or Test strategy for your project?
-Have you addressed all risks properly in your Test plan or Test strategy?
+Have you addressed all the risks properly in your Test plan or Test strategy?

-How will prioritize testing work?
+How will you prioritize testing work?
 For this, you should be able to judge more important and less important testing work.
 How will you decide which work is more or less important?
 Here comes the need for Risk-Based Testing.

-“Risk is future uncertain events with a probability of occurrence and potential for loss”
+“Risk is an uncertain future event with a probability of occurrence and potential for loss”

 Risk identification and management are the main concerns in every software project.
-Effective analysis of software risks will help to effective planning and assignments of work.
+Effective analysis of software risks will help in effective planning and assignment of work.

 Risks are identified, classified and managed before the actual execution of the program.
-These Risks are classified into different categories.
+These Risks are classified into different categories as elaborated below.

 Schedules often slip due to the following reasons: